HimanshuAroraDb/pyspark-craftsmanship/README.md

 In job configuration json string we are running the data pipeline notebook as a notebook task and the wheel package of this project will be installed on cluster as a dependency.
 We have also set the required ADLS access key as spark conf in the cluster configuration to access the desired data files from ADLS.
 Since access key as a sensitive value so instead of putting it in clear text we have used Databricks provided [secret scope](https://docs.databricks.com/security/secrets/secret-scopes.html).
 To use the production configuration settings we have also set dynaconf environment variable to production in cluster configuration.

 We have used Databricks as the deployment target but you are not bound to do that.
 By changing the deployment step (i.e. *Deploy artifact* in [cicd.yml](https://github.com/HimanshuAroraDb/pyspark-craftsmanship/blob/main/.github/workflows/cicd.yml)) of CI/CD workflow you can deploy the wheel package to a data platform/cloud/repository of your choice.
-And if you prefer to publish your project's wheel package as a library to PyPi or to a private repositiry then run `poerty publish` command.
+And if you prefer to publish your project's wheel package as a library to PyPi or to a private repositiry then run `poetry publish` command.

 ### Commands